trans-hues/trans-resist/README.md

 Tor has an [official guide on how to setup a tor relay,](https://trac.torproject.org/projects/tor/wiki/TorRelayGuide) but it is unfortunately not exhaustive, and pretty out of date.
 It's very possible that you'll run into problems that you won't be able to solve using their guide.
 Luckily, they have a [mailing list](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-relays) and an IRC channel (#tor-relays on [irc.oftc.net](https://support.torproject.org/get-in-touch/#irc-help))where you can ask questions.
 They also have a new [relay operations hub](https://community.torproject.org/relay/) on their community site which is being updated more regularly.

+<a name="makeonion"></a>
+### **(2.11.e) How to make and host an onionsite**

+An [onion site](https://en.wikipedia.org/wiki/.onion) is any website that uses a '.onion' domain.
+Most onion links consist of at least 16 random characters, followed by '.onion.'
+An onion site is *only* accessible via Tor Browser, and onion sites are not listed publicly the way that most regular websites are.
+That means that the most reliable way for someone to find an onion site is to be given the onion link by someone else.
+This makes it easier to control who sees your website, and is especially useful if you don't want your website to be easily accessible or searchable.

+One of the main contributors to Tor created [GhostWriter,](https://ghostwriter.sh/) an open-source tool that allows you to easily create an onion site and host it on onionshare.org or on your computer.
+To learn how to get started, check the [GhostWriter wiki on Github.](https://github.com/hiromipaw/ghostwriter)

 ---

 <a name="protestsafety"></a>
 ## **(3.0) Protest Safety**

-One of the best guides we've seen so far is [From Beirut to Minneapolis](https://github.com/frombeirutwithlove/ProtestTips/blob/master/WhatToDo.md), written by Lebanese protestors, technologists, and activists based on their experiences with the ongoing protests in Lebanon.
+One of the best guides we've seen so far is [From Beirut to Minneapolis](https://github.com/frombeirutwithlove/ProtestTips/blob/master/WhatToDo.md), written by Lebanese protesters, technologists, and activists based on their experiences with the ongoing protests in Lebanon.
 We've adapted some of their tips here, and added some of our own.
+We really recommend you read through their guide for some of the best protest safety advice.
+They also provide advice on what to bring to a protest, what to wear, and how to organize safely.

+Be aware that arrests are happening at these protests: people are being arrested simply for being present.
+If you do not want to risk getting arrested for any reason, you may want to consider staying home and [providing support from there.](#helpfromhome)

 <a name="gensafety"></a>
 ### **(3.1) General Safety**